Afif13/CSS-Tip/content/scroll-progress-2/index.md

 tags: posts
 ---

 The same code of [the previous trick](/scroll-progress/) can also be used to get the scroll progress of any element on the page.
-The only difference is the use of `self` inside the `scroll()` value
+The only difference is the use of `self` inside the `scroll()` value.

 ```css
 @property --s {